EthanHao/EthanHao.github.io/_posts/2017-03-02-Volatile in C++.markdown

 ### No optimization

-As we all knew, the compiler will do some great job to improve the performance and reduce the size.
+As we all know, the compiler will do some great job to improve the performance and reduce the size.
 But sometimes some optimization we want to avoid.
 {% highlight cpp %}
 >int add(int na) {
 	return na + 1;